 - Avoid shaving near the surgical area for 48 hours prior to surgery.
-This may contribute to microscopic cuts in the skin that allow bacteria to enter. - Make sure you eat nutritiously. - Control your blood sugar.
-Research has shown better outcomes with better controlled blood sugars. - Shower with antiseptic soap as instructed. - Stop tobacco use at least 30 days prior to surgery. - If possible, lose those extra pounds but don't sacrifice nutritional balance.
+This may contribute to micros-copic cuts in the skin that allow bacteria to enter. - Make sure you eat nutritiously. - Control your blood sugar.
+Research has shown better outcomes with better controlled blood sugars. - Shower with antiseptic soap as instructed. - Stop tobacco use at least 30 days prior to surgery. - Trim nails, and remove polish and fake nails.